-The limiting of project availability based on populations at the nearest load destination builds on prior work from Princeton's Net-zero America (NZA) project,[8] the Nature Conservancy's Power of Place West project,[9] and the Princeton Zero Lab's REPEAT project.[10]
-The method is only applied to domestic resources and aims to maintain the availability of high-quality resources within each modelling region while also accounting for differences in the geographical distribution of population within regions.
-The method prevents high capacity factor projects near to remote load centres (especially those that are not connected to the NEM or SWIS) from dominating supply curves that should largely serve distant and much larger cities.
+The tailoring of project availability based on populations at the nearest load destinations builds on prior work from Princeton's Net-zero America (NZA) project,^[6] the Nature Conservancy's Power of Place West project,^[7] and the Princeton Zero Lab's REPEAT project.^[8] The method is only applied to domestic resources and aims to maintain the availability of high-quality resources within each modelling region while also accounting for differences in the geographical distribution of population within regions.
+The method prevents high-capacity factor projects near to remote load centres (especially those that are not connected to the NEM or SWIS) from dominating supply curves that will largely serve distant and much larger cities.

-Figure 47 shows the location and capacity factors of the projects with the lowest levelized cost of capital (LCC) (payment function using the NZAu Weighted Average Cost of Capital) left in the solar PV (2.3 TW) and onshore wind (1.4 TW) domestic wind supply curves after applying all filters in Table 31.
+Figure 47 and Figure 48 show the location and capacity factors of the projects with the lowest levelized cost of capital (LCC) (payment function using the NZAu Weighted Average Cost of Capital) left in the solar PV (4.0 TW) and onshore wind (3.1 TW) and offshore wind (2.3 TW) supply curves for domestic and export markers respectively after applying all filters in Table 31 and Table 63.

-Figure 47 | Location and capacity factors of projects left in the solar PV (2.3 TW) and onshore wind (1.4 TW) domestic supply curves after applying all filters in Table 31 (note that m\cf\noloss represents the mean capacity factor with no losses).
+Figure 47 | Location and capacity factors of projects having the lowest LCC in the solar PV (4.0 TW) and onshore wind (2.1 TW) and offshore wind (2.3 TW) domestic supply curves after applying the filters in Table 31 (note that m_cf_noloss represents the mean capacity factor with no losses).

-Figure 48 | Location and capacity factors of projects in the solar PV (7.1 TW) and onshore wind (1.9 TW) export supply curves after applying all filters in Table 31 (note that m\cf\noloss represents the mean capacity factor with no losses).
+Figure 48 | Location and capacity factors of projects having the lowest LCC in the solar PV (7.1 TW) and onshore wind (1.9 TW), and offshore wind (0.3 TW) export supply curves after applying the filters in Table 31 (note that m_cf_noloss represents the mean capacity factor with no losses).